 Gene therapy opens promising alternative in the treatment of primary malignant brain tumors

-“We developed a strategy to successfully shield the marrow and blood cells and thus patients can now get this drug combination with benzylguanine and temozolomide while the marrow and blood cells are protected and shielded,” Dr. Hans-Peter Kiem from Fred Hutchinson Cancer Research Center in Seattle told Reuters Health by email.
+Gene therapy to protect blood stem cells from chemotherapy allows more intensive treatment of patients with glioblastoma, researchers say.
+“We developed a strategy to successfully shield the marrow and blood cells and thus patients can now get this drug combination with benzylguanine and temozolomide while the marrow and blood cells are protected and shielded,” Dr….

 No Benefit From Dose-Dense Chemo in Glioblastoma

-Patients randomized to conventional treatment with radiation therapy and temozolomide (Temodar) had a median overall survival (OS) of 16.6 months, whereas patients who received radiation and dose-dense temozolomide had a median survival of 14.9 months.
+Intensified chemoradiation with temozolomide for newly diagnosed glioblastoma failed to improve survival or slow disease progression, according to results of a randomized trial.
+Patients randomized to conventional treatment with radiation therapy and temozolomide (Temodar) had a median overall survival (OS) of 16.6 months, whereas patients who received radiation and dose-dense temozolomide had a median survival…

 Current Treatment Options in Adult Glioblastoma

-1. Assistant Professor, Departments of Radiation Oncology and Pathology; 2.
-Professor and Deputy Chair, Department of Neuro-oncology, University of Texas MD Anderson Cancer Center
+a report by Christopher E Pelloski, MD1 and Mark R Gilbert, MD2 1.
+Assistant Professor, Departments of Radiation Oncology and Pathology; 2.
+Professor and Deputy Chair, Department of Neuro-oncology, University of Texas MD Anderson Cancer Center The purpose of this article is to review the current treatment options for patients with glioblastoma (GBM).
+The current…

 State-of-the-art Therapy for Glioblastoma Multiforme